 Every time you showed the sniper a target-zing! right over your head.
 He was a good shot and came close several times.
 The bullet would arrive first, followed a couple of seconds later by a faint pop.
-The guy was between us and the Army compound, and a long ways off.
+The guy was between us and the Biên Hòa Army Post, and some long ways off.
 We could not locate him to return fire.
 That was very frustrating to me, I wanted to shoot that bastard in the worst way.
 I never got the chance.